 This may be one of the most overlooked important factors in driver job satisfaction.
 In addition to the dispatchers, drivers will be in contact with dozens of other company representatives.
 How well are those individuals treating the drivers?

 One of the most common complaints drivers have is that they are not felt respected.
 While top management of the company may strive for certain values, this may not percolate throughout the organization.

-A company’s culture and values must be implemented and realized through all employees, otherwise they just become words and not actions.
+Each employee must implement and realize a company’s culture, otherwise they just become words and not actions.
 In a recent Drive My Way survey of drivers, the majority of recipients responded that they do not feel valued.
 Ask your drivers how valued they feel and how management can ensure that everyone in the organization is treating drivers with respect.
 Remember that if drivers don’t feel valued, they wouldn’t recommend that company to others.

 There are a dozen other questions one could ask in a driver survey, but here are some of the basics.
-Other surveys can also gauge driver’s sense of meaning, autonomy, and purpose.
-First though, ask these questions about basic driver preferences on these topics, and get a rough sketch of how satisfied they are and which things they’d like to see change.
+Other surveys can also gauge a driver’s sense of meaning, autonomy, and purpose.
+First though, ask questions about basic driver preferences to get a rough sketch of satisfaction and potential changes.